 Wellbeing Resources

 It can sometimes feel challenging for parents to raise happy, healthy and resilient children and teens.
-What can help our families and schools is up-to-date resources aimed at providing information on key topics that relate to parenting and the wellbeing of our children.
+What can help our families and schools are up-to-date resources that provide information on key topics related to parenting and the wellbeing of our young people.

-SchoolTV provides schools with an extensive range of wellbeing resources for parents, so together parents and teachers can work in partnership to ensure improved wellbeing for all children.
+SchoolTV provides schools with an extensive range of wellbeing resources for parents, enabling parents and teachers to work in partnership to improve wellbeing for all children.
 We encourage you to view the resources and share this link with other parents in your school community.
-SchoolTV streamlines and brings together information from many reputable sources such as REACHOUT and beyondblue, Australian Psychological Society, Nutrition Australia, headspace and esafety Commission.
+SchoolTV streamlines and brings together information from many reputable sources, such as REACHOUT and beyondblue, the Australian Psychological Society, Nutrition Australia, headspace, and the eSafety Commission.
 This provides a very reliable and accessible resource, saving parents time and confusion searching online across multiple sites.

 It is now available to our parents and families.
-Each topic or edition addresses key issues using brief interviews with expert specialists, fact sheets, parent quizzes, recommended apps, books and much more.
+Each topic or edition addresses key issues through brief interviews with experts, fact sheets, parent quizzes, recommended apps, books, and much more.

 The Doctors in Secondary School’s program operates on a Monday during the school term between 9am – 1pm.